 Air Quality Project

 Air quality is a growing problem worldwide.
-DesignSpark has developed an open-source, cloud-connected, sensor platform and we’ll be sharing some exciting projects from our network of engineers.
+DesignSpark has developed an approved and certified open-source, cloud-connected, sensor platform and we’ll be sharing some exciting projects from our network of engineers.
 Stay tuned for details about how you can also get involved!